StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-sequencing.md

 ### Before starting Prepare DNA

-- DNA ~ 400 ng should be in 7.5 µl nuclease free water
+- DNA ~ 400 ng should be in 7.5 µl nuclease-free water
-- DNA should be mixed by flicking the tube and spind down briefly in a microfuge or (micro-centrifuge)
+- DNA should be mixed by flicking the tube and spin down briefly in a microfuge or (micro-centrifuge)
-- All reagent of toh kit should be
+- All kit reagents should be:
-1. Thaw at room temperature
+1. Thaw to room temperature
 2. Briefly spin down
 3. Mix well by pipetting
 - Once thawed, keep all the kit components on ice
-- repeat the mixing step always before using each reagent
+- Always repeat the mixing step before using each reagent

 ## Starting beer DNA sequencing